 The pain of exclusion presents gay subjectivity with a paradox: being cast to the margins allows one to act without shame, though without cultural recognition or validation.
 The tension between these two poles suspend the gay subject in a detrimental equilibrium.
 “Got no feelings left inside,” Bonnet moans, with a passion that obviously belies the meaning of the words.
 The song preaches defiance — “Ain’t gonna fall for no line,” the singer cries — but Blackmore’s melancholy, minor-key soloing undercuts it, suggesting it is at best a partial solution.
 One cannot reject heteronormativity at the level of the individual; its hegemony deforms the subject beyond the reach of the conscious will.
 To correct the deformity would require a change in the entire drift of society.

-Italian poster for the 1980 film Cruising The other tracks on Down to Earth take up various facets of that challenge, exploding the tropes and anxieties of straight masculinity and positing challenging alternatives to it, as in “Danger Zone.”
+The other tracks on Down to Earth take up various facets of that challenge, exploding the tropes and anxieties of straight masculinity and positing challenging alternatives to it, as in “Danger Zone.”
 Again, the lyrical intent of this tough cruising anthem is not exactly obscure:

 Love don’t make it on those pin-striped nights